RGB-Tools/rgb-lib/README.md

 The [`docs/`](/docs) directory contains some documents and UML diagrams to simplify the initial understanding of how rgb-lib operates.

-These include typical flows for issuing/sending/receiving assets and the state transitions of an asset transfer.
+These include typical flows for issuing/sending/receiving assets, the state transitions of an asset transfer and [multisig][docs-multisig] coordination.

 ## Roadmap
 - add an API to extend `BlindData` expiration